Use A Mac

 When you click the button on the pointing device, that initiates some kind of action relevant to the location of the cursor on the screen.
 There are four basic actions you need to know about: click, double-click, right-click, and click-drag-and-drop.

 Click means to press the mouse button once.
-If your mouse has two buttons, a click is usually the left button.
+If your mouse has two or more buttons, a click is usually the left-most button.
 If you're using a trackpad, pressing down or tapping gently is usually the equivalent of a click.
 If the cursor is pointing at a metaphorical object, like a file or folder, clicking selects that item.

 The concept of a "selected" item is very important on the Mac.
 A common sequence of events is to select an item, and then instruct the Mac to do something to that item.